← Back to Stories

 Key details reported by multiple sources:

-- Donald Trump postponed a scheduled US military strike on Iran for May 20, 2026, after Gulf leaders (Qatar, UAE, Saudi Arabia) requested more time for negotiations.
+• Donald Trump postponed a scheduled US military attack on Iran on May 19, 2026, at the request of Gulf state leaders (Qatar, UAE, Saudi Arabia) to allow negotiations to continue.

-- Trump instructed US military to be prepared for a 'full, large scale assault of Iran, on a moment’s notice' if no acceptable deal is reached.
+• Trump instructed US military leaders to be prepared for a 'full, large scale assault of Iran, on a moment’s notice' if no acceptable deal is reached.

-- A ceasefire in the US-Israel-Iran war has been in place since April 8, 2026, but Trump previously called it 'on life support' due to stalled progress.
+• A ceasefire in the US-Israeli-Iran war has been in place since April 8, 2026, but Trump previously described it as 'on life support'.

-- Iran has reportedly offered concessions, including a long-term suspension of its nuclear program, transfer of enriched uranium to Russia, and phased reopening of the Strait of Hormuz.
+• Iran has proposed concessions including a long-term suspension of its nuclear program, transfer of highly enriched uranium to Russia, and a phased reopening of the Strait of Hormuz.

 Points of Difference